fletcher/SimplenoteSync/README.txt

     4 Third line is the directory to be used for text files

+    Unfortunately, you have to install Crypt::SSLeay to get https to work.
+    You can do this by running the following command as an administrator:

+    sudo perl -MCPAN -e "install Crypt::SSLeay"

 DESCRIPTION
     After specifying a folder to store local text files, and the email address and password associated with your Simplenote account, SimpleSync